dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

    1. Periodically you will trigger the sonar (say every 100ms).
    The code for this is in the interrupt handler, and just checks how long since it was last triggered and, if more than 100ms starts.
+This code should be very very short.

    2. You use the pi to generate an interrupt when the echo input goes from low (no signal) to hi (signal).

-Making a GPIO pin generate an interrupt is useful for many other things in the class, so this is a good baby step.
+Making a GPIO pin generate an interrupt is useful for many other things in the class, so this is good functionality to figure.

 First, configure the pi to:
    1. Use the pin as an `input` and as a `pulldown` (so you don't pick